 - Use snow chains in winter.

 Only use registered taxis and authorised limousines, preferably those arranged through your hotel.
-Avoid flagging down taxis in the street, and consider sitting in the back seat rather than the front.
+Avoid flagging down taxis in the street.
+Consider sitting in the back seat rather than the front.

 Bus and rail travel is unreliable.
 Safety standards on public transport can be poor.
 Take care of your belongings on public transport as petty crime does occur.

-Before embarking on a ferry or other vessel, ensure that appropriate safety equipment is carried.
+Before embarking on a ferry or other boat, check whether there is appropriate safety equipment.
 A number of international cruise lines stopover in Albania.
-See our
+More information:

 There are no commercial domestic flights within Albania.